MrDaviesKellett/rectangleObjects/README.md

 # rectangleObjects

 ## Challenge Description:
-Create a class called "Rectangle" that represents a rectangle with a given width and height.
+Create a class called `Rectangle` that represents a rectangle with a given width and height.
 The class should have methods to calculate the area and perimeter of the rectangle.
-Additionally, create a function called "find_largest_rectangle" that takes in a list of Rectangle objects and returns the Rectangle with the largest area.
+Additionally, create a function called `find_largest_rectangle` that takes in a list of Rectangle objects and returns the Rectangle with the largest area.

 ### Class:
 Rectangle